jmcole/jmcole.github.io/mobile-master/views/README.md

 In addition, I also inlined some of the javscript in order to improve the website above the fold download time.

+# Final Results

+After using Grunt to minify my HTML, CSS, JS, and identify/inline critical CSS my page scores are now.
+95/100 for mobile and 97 out of 100 for desktop.